Family Self-Sufficiency Program Participant, Chanttnia Davis

 Remember, this isn’t your money until you complete the program.
 If you quit or don’t complete the program, the money is forfeited and lost to you and your family.

-You can go online to www.launchmyfuture.com and fill out the application & assessment under the FSS Program, and press the submit tab when finished.
+Fill out the application and assessment form, and press the submit tab when finished.
 After submitting online, someone will contact you.

 You can always reach out to the FSS Specialist: